Lu Pau-ching

 Lu Pau-ching (呂寶靜 (Lǚ Bǎojìng)) is a Taiwanese sociologist who has served as the Deputy Minister of Health and Welfare of Taiwan since 20 May 2016.

 Education

 Lu graduated from National Taiwan University with a bachelor's degree in sociology and a master's degree in sociology in 1977 and 1979, respectively.
 She then completed doctoral studies in the United States, where she earned a Master of Social Work (M.S.W.) in 1985 and her Ph.D. in sociology in 1990, both from the University of Michigan.
 Her doctoral dissertation was titled, "Entering and continuing labor force participation: Taiwanese women, marriage, and work".

 Academic careers

-At the National Chengchi University, Lu was the associate professor, professor and professor and chairperson of the Department of Sociology in 1994–2002, 2002-2004 and 2004-2006 respectively.
+After receiving her doctorate, Lu joined the faculty of National Chengchi University, where she became an associate professor, then full professor, and then the chairperson of the Department of Sociology in 1994–2002, 2002-2004 and 2004-2006, respectively.
 In 2006–2009, she was the professor and chairperson of the Graduate Institute of Social Administration and Social Work.